Complete Guide to Omnichannel Logistics: Strategy, Implementation & Optimization (2024)

 2. Shipping directly from the storefront

-When businesses using an omnichannel logistics system get an order they are usually tempted to ship the product from a warehouse, distribution center, or manufacturing center.
-Though it is best to refrain from this standard practice to maintain stock levels across the board.
+When businesses using an omnichannel logistics system receive an order, they are usually tempted to ship the product from a warehouse, distribution center, or manufacturing center.
+However, to maintain stock levels across the board, it is best to refrain from this standard practice.

-While it is important to meet demand, it is also important to have some level of inventory optimization wherever possible.
-This is why you should ship items from your local retail store at times to avoid a disproportionate depletion of inventory.
+While it is important to meet demand, it is also important to optimize inventory wherever possible.
+This is why you should ship items from your local retail store at times to avoid disproportionate inventory depletion.

 3. Using routing software to make deliveries faster